stanfordnlp/CoreNLP/_pages/udfeats.md

 ## Options

-There are at present no options.
+At present, there are no options.

 ## More information

-See the [Universal Dependencies documentation](http://universaldependencies.org/) for more information.
+See [the Universal Dependencies documentation](http://universaldependencies.org/) for more information.